drummondlab/drummondlab.github.io/README.md

 ## Changing look and feel

 Fonts, colors, spacing, and similar stylings are separate from the template pages.
 Like most sites, we use Cascading Style Sheets (CSS).
-Much of this is borrowed from the [Alan Drummond's site](http://drummondlab.org) but may be updated over time (based on input from the web designers in the Broad's [Patterns team](https://pattern.broadinstitute.org/).
+Much of this is borrowed from [Alan Drummond's lab website](http://drummondlab.org) but may be updated over time (based on input from the web designers in the Broad's [Patterns team](https://pattern.broadinstitute.org/).

 # Content Classes